At Least 2 Dead, Many Hurt in Major NJ School Bus Crash

 The undercarriage, the bus wheels still attached, lays perpendicular to the overturned bus, stretching out over multiple lanes of Route 80

-A student and adult chaperone are dead after a full-size school bus collided with a dump truck on a major New Jersey highway Thursday, a violent accident that ripped the undercarriage completely off the bus and left it demolished on its side in the median, sources with knowledge of the investigation tell News 4.
+A student and teacher are dead after a full-size school bus collided with a dump truck on a major New Jersey highway Thursday, a violent accident that ripped the undercarriage completely off the bus and left it demolished on its side in the median.

-Many injuries have been reported.
-An unknown number of middle school students were on board the school bus at the time of the 10:20 a.m. crash on Route 80 near exit 25 in Mount Olive Township, according to the New Jersey State Police.
-Cadaver dogs were later seen searching the nearby woods.

-The bus came from East Brook Middle School in Paramus, a public school serving roughly 650 students in grades 5-8.
+The bus, which was carrying 38 students and seven adults from East Brook Middle School in Paramus, crashed around 10:20 a.m. on Route 80 near exit 25 in Mount Olive Township, Gov. Phil Murphy said at an emotional news conference in Paramus Thursday.
+Two were killed and the rest were injured, some critically.

+Investigators are looking into whether the school bus was trying to make a left turn in the median before the crash, and whether that was when the dump truck and bus collided, a senior law enforcement official told News 4.
+The official cautioned that the investigation was still early and that no conclusion had been reached.

+The injured were transported to six different hospitals, and some are undergoing surgery.

+Cadaver dogs were seen searching the woods near the bus crash.
+Officials say they're investigating the cause of the deadly crash.

-"I heard like a scraping noise and then the bus tilted over, and a lot of people were screaming," one boy who was on the bus (and who was being picked up by his father at the school) told News 4.
+An 11-year-old boy sitting in the fourth row of the bus told News 4, "I heard like a scraping noise and then the bus tilted over, and a lot of people were screaming."

+"People were screaming and some were hanging from their seatbelts," said the boy, who was among the 21 passengers taken to Morristown Medical Center; he was later released.

+Photos obtained by News 4 show the heavily damaged bus on its side in the median, surrounded by dozens of emergency and law enforcement vehicles.
+The front of it was barely recognizable, a mangled chunk of broken-apart machinery spread from the highway shoulder lane through the guardrail and into the grassy median, where police and first responders are seen tending to stunned children.

 The bus was part of a fifth-grade class trip to Waterloo Village, a historic site in Stanhope.
 Students on the other two buses taking part in the trip were told they had to leave 10 minutes after arriving because of a storm, and only learned of the accident when they arrived back at school.
 They were then reunited with their families.

+Donald Lazorchek, who was picking up his son James, said the news was "shocking, very shocking," and he kept "hoping it wasn't my son."

+Another parent, Kathy Lafaso said, "It's a horrible scene," adding she would not let her child go on any more field trips.

 No additional details on the children or any injuries were available.
-Saint Clare's Denville Hospital and Dover Hospital emergency departments have received 10 patients, a spokesperson said, though there was no immediate information on the extent of their injuries or their ages.
+Saint Clare's Denville Hospital and Dover Hospital emergency departments received 10 patients.
+Of them four were discharged by 4 p.m., one was admitted, two were in treatment and three were transferred to other hospitals.
 Morristown Medical Center and Hackettstown also received patients, though it wasn't clear how many.

-Photos obtained by News 4 show the heavily damaged bus on its side in the median, surrounded by dozens of emergency and law enforcement vehicles.
-The front of it is barely recognizable, a mangled chunk of broken-apart machinery spread from the highway shoulder lane through the guardrail and into the grassy median, where police and first responders are seen tending to stunned children.
-The undercarriage, the bus wheels still attached, lays perpendicular to the overturned bus, stretching out over multiple lanes of the highway.

-Manuel Absalon, a tourist from Mexico who was traveling on a New York City-bound bus from Toronto on Route 80, says he didn't see the actual collision but was struck by the aftermath.

 A team with the New Jersey Department of Health also responded.